About Down Syndrome

 There are many theories on what causes Down syndrome.
 However, none of these theories have been proven.
 They include: hormonal abnormalities, X-rays, viral infections, immunology problems, or genetic predisposition, which may be the cause of the improper cell division resulting in Down syndrome.
 The physical features observed in children with Down syndrome usually do not cause any disability in the child.

-60-80% of children with Down syndrome have hearing deficits 40-45% have congenital heart disease Intestinal abnormalities and eye problems occur at a higher frequency in children with Down syndrome
+60-80% of children with Down syndrome have hearing deficits.
+40-45% have congenital heard disease, intestinal abnormalities and a higher frequency of eye problems.
+Other concerns that may arise are nutrition, Thyroid disease and skeletal problems.

 Advances in molecular biology make it possible to examine the genetic basis for Down syndrome.
 Once we identify the genes on chromosome 21 and how they interfere with normal development, we might be able to counteract their effects.